-You don’t need to completely renovate your house to give your home a makeover.
-Transforming your home could be as simple as putting in new floors.
+You don’t need to completely renovate your house to give your home a new look.
+Transforming your home could be as simple as installing new floors.
 That’s because the floor is one of the biggest visual interior design elements in the home.

 This is especially true if you have old and worn-out flooring.
 New flooring will completely change the look of your space.
 We are sharing a couple of ways that upgrading your flooring will transform your home and add value.

 New Floors are a Value Booster